Dog Saved By Workers On Oil Rig, 135 Miles Off Thai Coast

 Workers on an oil rig about 135 miles offshore from southern Thailand noticed something stunning in the water: a dog.

-The animal swam toward the rig's platform and clung to it as team members tried to figure out how to save him, Vitisak Payalaw, an offshore planner for Chevron Thailand Exploration & Production, told NPR.
+The animal swam toward the rig's platform on Friday and clung to it as team members tried to figure out how to save him, Vitisak Payalaw, an offshore planner for Chevron Thailand Exploration & Production, told NPR.

 Video that Payalaw posted on Facebook shows the shivering animal partially submerged in water, staring up at the workers.